j123and/regime-forecast-lite/README.md

 * **Idempotent truth**: replays are detected and return `idempotent: true`.
 * **Pending index**: truth can match by `prediction_id` or by `(series_id, target_timestamp)`.
 * **Uncertainty**: conformal intervals over absolute residuals; simple and fast.
-* **Detector**: simple z-score mapping packaged behind a BOCPD-like API.
+* **Detector**: z-score thresholding behind a BOCPD-style interface (no Bayesian inference).

 ## Limitations

 * No shared state across workers or processes.
 Run a single worker or accept per-worker islands.
-* Snapshot is a single JSON file with best-effort replace on shutdown.
+* Snapshot is a single JSON file with best-effort replace on shutdown; a crash can drop recent in-memory state.
 * Rate limiting and auth are minimal.
 Put a proxy in front of this for real traffic.
 * The “BOCPD” here is intentionally simple for speed and testability.